arieqwer/planetary-wave-teleconnection-heat-sync/README.md

 1. Create a Python environment from `requirements.txt`.
 2. Place the large external inputs described in `data/external/README.md` in your archive or local external-data directory.
 3. Run the workflow scripts from the repository root.

-## Notes

-- The GitHub release is intentionally narrower than the full private working directory.
-- Figure rendering scripts were removed because the release now prefers lightweight data products over plot-specific code clutter.